arduino/docs-content/content/hardware/04.pro/carriers/portenta-max-carrier/tutorials/mpcie-4g-modem/content.md

 ### Setting Up the Hardware Power Distribution

 For this tutorial, you will need to connect an **external 6.0 to 36.0 V power supply to the Portenta Max Carrier's Power Jack**.
-This ensures the carrier, the System on Module (SOM), and any PCIe modules connected are sufficiently powered.
+This ensures the carrier, the Portenta X8, and any PCIe modules connected are sufficiently powered.

 To ensure the power demands are met, especially for the PMIC modules' external power, we recommend using cables that conform to the appropriate electrical standards, such as ASTM B 258 standard and can carry currents up to 2.0 A. **Cables with a cross-sectional area ranging from 0.82 mm² to 1.3 mm², corresponding to AWG 18-16, should be adequate to manage 2.0 A of current.**

-***It is advised to use a __6.0 - 36.0 V external power source__ when using modules like the Arduino Pro 4G Module (EMEA / GNSS Global) or other mPCIe modules, to ensure a stable power supply for both the SOM and the carrier during prolonged usage.***
+***It is advised to use a __6.0 - 36.0 V external power source__ when using modules like the Arduino Pro 4G Module (EMEA / GNSS Global) or other mPCIe modules, to ensure a stable power supply for both the Portenta X8 and the carrier during prolonged usage.***

 The following image provides the position of the Power Jack on the Portenta Max Carrier: